B1A4: 2011: Debut with Let's Fly and It B1A4

-2012: Debut in Japan—first solo concert
+2012: Debut in Japan and first concert

 Before entering the Japanese music industry, B1A4 released a compilation album on January 25, 2012, which consists of all the tracks previously included on Let's Fly and It B1A4 in Japan.

 On March 5, B1A4 released the digital single "This Time Is Over" ahead of the release of their first studio album.
 B1A4 released Ignition and the promotional single "Baby I'm Sorry" on March 14, and they began promoting the song on M!
 Countdown the following the day, followed by performances on Music Bank, Show!
 Music Core, and The Music Trend.
 A repackaged edition of the album entitled Ignition: Special Edition, as well as the promotional single "Baby Good Night", was released on May 23.

 B1A4 released their first Japanese-language single "Beautiful Target" on June 27, 2012.
 The song debuted at number four on the Oricon weekly singles chart, selling 32,665 in its first week.
 On July 25, B1A4 took part in season six of the reality show Hello Baby, where the group learns to care for children.
 On August 29, B1A4 released their second Japanese-language single "Oyasumi Good Night", which also debuted at number four on the Oricon weekly singles chart, selling 35,779 in its first week.
 They released their debut Japanese-language studio album 1 on October 24, 2012; it debuted at number five on the Oricon weekly albums chart, selling 20,547 in its first week.

 Their third EP, In the Wind, was released on November 12, 2012; they began performing the promotional single "Tried to Walk" on M!
 Countdown on November 15, as well as on Music Bank, Show!
 Music Core, and The Music Trend the following days.

 Tickets for B1A4's first solo concert, BABA B1A4, went on sale on October 18, 2012.
 The concert was co-produced by WM Entertainment and CJ E&M's global concert brand, M-Live.
 Before ticket sales began, 75,000 people were on the server waiting to buy the tickets resulting in 8,000 tickets to be sold out in 5 minutes once ticket sales opened.
 From December 8–9, 2012, B1A4 held their first solo concert BABA B1A4 at the SK Olympic Handball Gymnasium.